bolekj/Bioinformatics-internship/README.md

  - introduction to sequencing
  - introdution to programing

- ## open science
+ ## learning open science
  learning foundation of open science and data management

  ## milestone : slack
  I've been able to learn to use slack

  ## mini-project
- will be assigned to do a mini project
+ i'll be assigned to do a mini project during the four months internship programme